sevenon/sevenon.github.io/index-private.md

 # toyrouter - a linux router stripped to bare essentials
 *September 2020*

-It is a Linux WAN to LAN router, bare bones, super simple, only uses busybox and iptables in user space.
+Bare bones Linux WAN to LAN router.

+Only uses busybox and iptables in user space.
 Built as a programming exercise, but functional.
 Probably the simplest router you will find.

+Designed to install over Ubuntu by creating a new entry in the Ubuntu boot menu.
+Uses overlayfs without modifying the Ubuntu user space.

+Retains the easy installation and hardware compability of Ubuntu with the simplicity of a busybox based userspace.

+I got the inspiration from [The Ars guide to building a Linux router from scratch](https://arstechnica.com/gadgets/2016/04/the-ars-guide-to-building-a-linux-router-from-scratch/).
+I decided that I wanted something that is even more from "scratch".

 <br>
 <br>
 <br>